rmcnabb3/taskcafe_ARM/README.md

 The second command runs the database schema migrations.

-If you visit [http://localhost:3333](http://localhost:3333), you will get redirected to the installation screen so that you can create the first system user.
+If you visit [http://localhost:3333/register](http://localhost:3333/register), you will be prompted to create the first system user.

 ### From Source